GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-app-usb.md

            README.md: OK
            ```

-    5. Copy the glacier folder to the Q1 APP USB.
+    5. Copy the glacier folder to the "Q1 APP" USB drive.
         1. Click on the File Manager icon in the launching dock along the left
         side of the screen.
         2. Find the "glacier" folder under "Home".